Albert Goossens

-Albert Goossens was a Belgian baritone singer, a refugee to Australia during WWI, who appeared many times on the concert stage, raising funds for the relief of his home country, accompanied by his wife Alice Goossens-Viceroy, an accomplished soprano, who remained in Australia as a teacher and concert performer.
+Albert Goossens (1887 died some time before 1947) was a Belgian baritone singer, a refugee to Australia during WWI, who appeared many times on the concert stage, raising funds for the relief of his home country, accompanied by his wife Alice Goossens-Viceroy, an accomplished soprano, who remained in Australia as a teacher and concert performer.

 History

-Goossens was born in Paris and studied singing at the Schola Cantorum and the Conservatorium at Bruges, where he was awarded the premier prix de chant avec grande distinction in 1908.
+Goossens was born in Paris in 1887 into a musical family.
+His father was an opera singer who appeared at La Monnaie in Brussels, and his sister Marguerite Goossens (died 1917) was a leading soprano in Brussels.
+He was a boy soprano, singing at Sainte-Clotilde, Paris at the age of eleven.
+He studied singing at the Schola Cantorum and the Conservatorium at Bruges, where he was awarded the premier prix de chant avec grande distinction in 1908.
 He was subsequently engaged at the Theatre de la Monnaie in Brussels, making his debut in Carmen as Escamillo.

 He was injured in the fighting during the 1914 German invasion of Belgium, and escaped to London, where he married Alice Leontine Melanie Viceroy (born 1887), a principal artist with the Royal Opera in Brussels.
 They were then contracted to appear in Australia with J. & N. Tait's Belgian Band, which included several refugees.